Our chicken keeping FAQ

 A: A feather is produced by a chicken in the following manner.
 Firstly a shaft or pin feather emerges from the skin.
-It fills with blood.
-The vanes of the feathers are nourished inside this protective coating.
+It fills with blood which nourishes the newly forming feather vanes.
 The shaft grows longer to accommodate the length of the new feather.
-When the feather is ready to emerge it starts to appear out of the end of the shaft.
-The shaft of the pin feather is now not needed.
-The blood supply shrinks away and is sealed off.
-The outer layer which is keratin is now dry and it flakes or is preened away so that the feather can unfurl.
-This dry keratin is what appears to be dandruff.
+When the feather is ready to emerge it starts to appear out of the end of the shaft and the blood supply shrinks away and seals off.
+This outer keratin layer dries and it flakes or is preened away so that the feather can unfurl.
+Flaked keratin is what appears to be dandruff.

 Q: Do chickens need heat over the winter?

-A: The short answer is no. They are covered in their own feather duvets so don’t need any additional heat.
+A: The short answer is no. Chickens are very well insulated from the cold with their feather duvets.
 A handful of mixed corn before roosting will heat them up from inside overnight if they need any extra oomph.
 If it is below freezing, then breeds with large facial floppiness (combs and wattles) will benefit from a rub with vaseline to stop frostbite in extremes of cold weather.
-Don’t be tempted to cover ventilation as it’s still important that they have a flow of air through the coop to dissipate dust and ammonia.
-Make sure that water is kept ice-free too.
+It is very important to maintain proper ventilation in the coop.
+This prevents dust, condensation and ammonia build up.
+Water quality is important to keep on top of.
 See our post on the subject

 Q: Why do you quarantine new additions to your flock?

 Quarantine duration should be for three weeks and be in the vicinity of each other.
-This means they can get used to seeing each other around without roosting together.
-When they finally mingle if they all still appear healthy, any squabbles tend to be short-lived because they have had the chance to “chat” to each other from their respective areas.
+They can use the quarantine time to “chat” through any barriers and get used to seeing each other around.
+Any squabbles after quarantine will tend to be short-lived.
+They can finally mingle and roost together if they all still appear healthy.

 Q: What is the pecking order?

 A: You may think that the pecking order is a fable, but it is a very real thing.
-Chickens live by strict rules in their flocks.
-There is a strong etiquette and woe betide any chicken that oversteps her boundaries.
+Chickens live by strict rules of etiquette in their flocks so woe betide any chicken that oversteps her boundaries.
 Each flock has a head chicken and a number two chicken and a number three chicken right down to the last bird who is at the bottom of the pecking order.
-She will not be allowed to eat or drink or dust bathe in the favourite spots until the higher ranking girls allow it.
-If she tries to muscle in, she will be chastised and it can very severe.
+Eating or drinking or dust bathing in the favourite spot before the higher ranking hens will therefore be very severely chastised by higher ranking members.
 It is interesting to note that a cockerel is not the head chicken.
 His function is to protect the flock, mate, and find food for his ladies.